tantepose/politibil/README.md

 * Users may at any point change their district, by choosing a district among all Norwegian police districts.
 This will be saved in their user account.
 * Clicking a tweet while logged in will save this tweet as a favorite in their user account.

+## Database 💾
+All data is stored on an MongoDB database:
+* I'm using mLab, as it was a quick and easy way of getting it all set up.
+* The "users" collection stores all users, with the following data structure per user:
+    ```
+    {
+        "_id": {
+            "$oid": // default ID field from mongoDB
+        },
+        "username": // string: username as made by user
+        "district": // string: user's chosen police district (Twitter handle)
+        "favorites": [ // array: all user's saved favorites
+            {
+                "text": // string: the tweet's text
+                "timestamp": // string: the tweet's timestamp, as @TwitterHandle, HH:MM DD/MM/YYYY
+            }
+        ]
+    }
+    ```

 ## Deployment 🚀
 Politibil.no is, as it's name implies, available on it's own .no-domain:
 * Heroku hosts the backend and frontend, mirroring this Github repo.
 Credentials are given through Herokus config vars.
 * The domain is managed through the Norwegian hosting service Domeneshop.
+I've yet to make the forwarding work as I intended, so politibil.no now simply forwards users to politibil.herokuapp.com.
 * As this is a mobile first app, I have enabled Progressive Web App (PWA) behavior.
-Mainly the ability to make a shortcut with a custom icon, opening the app "as an app" (no visible browser).
+Mainly the ability to make a shortcut with a custom icon, opening the site "as an app" (with no visible browser).

 # 📝 How to clone it
 To clone and review this app, you need to: